-This slideshow illustrates different types of arthritis.
+This slideshow illustrates different types of arthritis featured in cases from the Consultant archives.
 Each slide links to the full case report for more details.

 Systemic Onset Juvenile Idiopathic Arthritis